Broad Valley: Windy Gap

-Pass 975 m high high, located at the northeast end of Louis Philippe Plateau.
+Pass 975 m high, located at the northeast end of Louis Philippe Plateau.

 It marks the meeting place of three valleys of Trinity Peninsula, namely Broad Valley leading eastward toward Duse Bay, a valley leading northward to Lafond Bay, and another southward to Prince Gustav Channel.

 Discovered by the Falkland Islands Dependencies Survey (FIDS) and so named because of the very bad weather experienced in the pass during a survey journey in April 1946.